Alaska and Virgin America: Creating an airline people love

 In January, we made our entire catalog of more than 200 direct-to-your-device premium in-flight movies and TV shows free.
 Starting now, free entertainment on guests’ own devices will be a permanent feature on our Boeing fleet and the same free library of movies and TV shows will expand to Airbus aircraft via Red entertainment system in August 2017.
 Guests on Airbus aircraft will continue to enjoy access to early release movies for purchase.

-Also in January, Alaska became the first and only airline to offer Free Chat onboard, allowing guests to stay connected to friends and family on the ground via Facebook Messenger, WhatsApp and iMessage.
+Also in January, Alaska debuted Free Chat onboard, allowing guests to stay connected to friends and family on the ground via Facebook Messenger, WhatsApp and iMessage.
 In August 2017, we’ll introduce Free Chat to Airbus-operated flights.

 West Coast-inspired food and beverage

 Together with Virgin America, we’re continuing to enhance our fresh, healthy, West Coast-inspired onboard food and beverage menus.
 Guests of both airlines enjoy craft brews, premium wines and delicious food options.
 By June 2017, Alaska First Class passengers will be able to pre-select meals before they fly, and by early 2018, Alaska’s Main Cabin passengers will be able to pre-pay for their meals before they fly.
 Food pre-ordering will be extended to Airbus flights sometime in the future

 By early 2019, guests will enjoy refreshed and expanded airport lounges in Seattle, Portland and Los Angeles.
 Alaska also plans to build brand-new lounges in San Francisco and at New York’s John F. Kennedy International Airport.
 Together, the expansion plans will double the square footage of our existing airport lounges.
 And don’t forget – Alaska Lounge members also enjoy access to more than 60 partner lounges throughout the United States and around the world.